jdrengifoc/dataRC/README.md

 ?convert_files
 ```

-The **README** lacks presentation since you are reading it, and you can
+The **README** lacks presentation since you are reading it.
+Here you can
-find a simple usage example of three `dataRC`’s functions.
+find a simple usage example of three `dataRC`’s functions!

 ``` r
 library(dataRC)